aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/CentOS/README.md

 # System Requirements - Install dependencies

 Default dependencies installed by CentOS 7.x may not meet the version requirements for LORIS deployment or development:
-* MariaDB 10.3 is supported for LORIS 23.*
+* MariaDB 10.3 is supported for LORIS 23.

-* PHP 7.3 is supported for LORIS 23.*
+* PHP 7.3 (or higher) is supported for LORIS 23.
+PHP 7.4 is recommended.

 In addition to the above, the following packages should be installed with `yum` and may also differ from the packages referenced in the main (Ubuntu) [LORIS Readme](../../../../../README.md).
 Detailed command examples are provided below (`sudo` privilege may be required depending on your system).
  * Apache 2.4 or higher